Linearly Bounded Conjugator Property for Mapping Class Groups: L.B.C. property for finite order mapping classes

+We will first assume that $n=1$ and set $X = X_1$.
 We will construct a marking $\mu_O$ containing as base curves, guaranteeing (Q2).
 The situation may seem similar to case II of \propref{propBaseStep1}, but to ensure (Q3), it will not be enough to construct $\mu_O$ by inducing $\mu_I$ on each $f^i(X)$.
 We will in fact need the full work of \propref{propBaseStep1} to construct a marking on $X$.
 The action of $f$ will then extend this marking to each $f^i(X)$.
 We will consider two cases, when $X$ is a curve or when $X$ a non-annular subsurface.
 The two cases are pretty much the same, but for clarity, we treat them separately.
 After we explain how to construct $\mu_O$ and $R_O$ in each case, we will then check that they satisfy the proposition.